Meshclan1/cloud-monitoring-dashboard/README.md

 **General Lessons:**

 - Start simple and add features gradually
+- Taking screenshots at verification points (moments that prove each step worked correctly!)
 - Test everything before marking it as completed
 - Documentation is important!
 - Regional selection affects both cost and latency